Born: July 14, 1961

 Coincidentally, in 2004, director Steven Zaillian thought of Haley when casting the role of Sugar Boy in All the King's Men (2006).
 Thrilled by the offer, Haley accepted immediately.
 Determined to keep his hand in acting after that experience, he then made an audition tape and sent it to director Todd Field, who was casting for his film, Little Children (2006).
 Impressed by what he saw, Field called Haley and asked him to come discuss playing the role of Ronnie J. McGorvey, a sex offender whose release from prison causes panic in the neighborhood.

 Haley says, "At the meeting, Todd asked, "So, would you like to play the role?"
 I'll remember that moment as long as I live."
 Haley's work in the film received much acclaim, including a Chicago Film Critics Association Award; New York Film Critics Circle Award; San Francisco Film Critics Circle Award; Online Film Critics Society Award and finally, an Oscar nomination for Best Supporting Actor.

 Since then, he's worked non-stop, including playing the coveted role of Walter Kovacs/Rorschach in the blockbuster film Watchmen (2009), Freddy Krueger in the remake A Nightmare on Elm Street (2010) and the con artist Willie Loomis in Tim Burton's film-adaptation of Dark Shadows (2012).
-He can most recently be seen as Raymond Cobb in the reboot Birth of a Nation (2016) and The Dark Tower (2017).
+He can most recently be seen as Raymond Cobb in the reboot The Birth of a Nation (2016) and The Dark Tower (2017).